Vandalisk/dpd_integration/README.md

-Integration with outer application using Rabbit and Ruby.
+Integration with external application using Rabbit and Ruby.